b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 – The only way to detect these changes is to compare the original data with a duplicate. i.e Hash

 • Most courts have interpreted computer records as hearsay evidence
-– Hearsay is secondhand or indirect evidence
+– Hearsay is second hand or indirect evidence
 – Hearsay - Evidence of a statement made other than by a witness

 • Generally, digital records are considered admissible if they qualify as a business record